 As a courtesy, we file the patient’s initial insurance claim.
-If the claim is not paid within 45 days, the balance will become patient responsibility and, at this point, the patient will need to pay the balance in full or contact their insurance company.
+If the claim is not paid within 45 days, the balance may become patient responsibility and, at this point, the patient will need to pay the balance in full or contact their insurance company.

-Private Pay Status
+Self Pay Status

 At the time of admission, those individuals with no insurance are considered “Private Pay.”

 At the time of admission, those individuals with no insurance are considered “Self Pay.”
 Based on the balance, patients will be offered three options:

 - Pay the balance in full within 30 days (cash, check, or credit card).
 An account is deemed payable in full upon receipt of the statement.
 If unable to pay in full within 30 days, the patient needs to contact the Business Office to discuss other options (contact information is printed on the statement for patient’s convenience).
 Failure to pay in full or failure to contact the Business Office may result in the account(s) being turned over to a third party collection agency.
 The statement and/or explanation of benefits from the insurance company is the notice that payment is due.

 - Set up a payment plan.
 The monthly payment will be $50 or 10% of the balance due, whichever is greater.
 If the balance is $2,000 or greater, the monthly payment will be 5% of the balance.
 The first payment of the plan established is due at the time of service when applicable.

 - Patient may qualify for 20% private pay discount.
 To qualify for the discount the following criteria must be met: